DavidShenJingtao/tp/docs/UserGuide.md

 * `sessions` — Lists all sessions, e.g., `12 sessions found in TAConnect.
 Here is the list: [F1, F2, G3, ...]`.
 ![sessions.png](images/sessions.png)

-Expected output: The result display shows the number of sessions and their codes.
+What you’ll see: The result display shows the number of sessions and their codes.

 <a id="55-listing-contacts-by-session--listsession"></a>
 ### 5.5 Listing contacts by session : `listsession`

-Shows a list of all persons who belong to the specified session.
+Shows a list of all contacts who belong to the specified session.

 Format: `listsession SESSION`